10 startups outside of Silicon Valley to watch in 2019

 What they do: Developed a dashboard that can be layered into existing enterprise software products to allow buyers and suppliers to collaborate on key metrics.

-Why they’re one to watch: MetaCX is still operating in stealth mode, and CEO Scott McCorkle is quite vague about the company actually does.
+Why they’re one to watch: MetaCX’s product is still in beta, and CEO Scott McCorkle is quite vague about what the company actually does.
 But it has raised one of the largest initial funding rounds for an Indianapolis startup.
-McCorkle, a former Salesforce marketing cloud chief, is well connected, and it shows in MetaCX’s list of investors — the round was led by Los Angeles’ Upfront Ventures — so it will be exciting to see what happens when MetaCX launches out of stealth.
+McCorkle, a former Salesforce marketing cloud chief, is well connected, and it shows in MetaCX’s list of investors — the round was led by Los Angeles’ Upfront Ventures — so it will be exciting to see what happens when MetaCX launches its product out of beta.